MichaelDemidov/Firebird-Auto-Updater/README.md

 Known Issues
 ------------

 Some antiviruses (for example, Microsoft Defender) sometimes falsely flag `Firebird_update_X_X_X.exe` as Trojan software, perhaps because it requires administrative privileges and launches another program (Firebird setup) to make some changes to the OS.
-Unfortunately, I don't know how to fix this.
+Unfortunately, I don't know how to fix this, but there are some observations that may help.

-Research shows that the problem with the Microsoft Defender sometimes occurs if a user runs the command interpreter `cmd` with administrator rights and then launches this program from it.
+My research shows that the problem with the Microsoft Defender sometimes occurs if a user runs the command interpreter `cmd` with administrator rights and then launches this program from it.

+Additionally, the Microsoft Defender sometimes doesn't like the line `RmDir /r $0` (after the `uninstall:` label) for unknown reasons.
+If you're experiencing a false Microsoft Defender Trojan warning, try removing or commenting out this line.

 Author
 ------